sm2302/a1-grp-matlab-power-of-2-2-n/README.md

   0     0     0   0.3     0
 ```

-... though it will be in the form of a sparse matrix, meaning each non-zero element's row and columnt coordinates are kept in memory and the `0`s are ignored.
+... though it will be in the form of a sparse matrix, meaning each non-zero element's row and column coordinates are kept in memory and the `0`s are ignored.

 Alternatively, any saved state can be used too as the initial state, such as: